berops/claudie/docs/faq/FAQ.md

 ### Is there any networking performance impact due to the introduction of the VPN layer?

 We compared the use of the VPN layer with other solutions and concluded that the impact on performance is negligible.
-If you are interested in performed benchmarks, you can visit: https://www.berops.com/traffic-encryption-performance-in-kubernetes-clusters/.
+If you are interested in performed benchmarks, you can visit this [site](https://www.berops.com/traffic-encryption-performance-in-kubernetes-clusters/).

 ### What is the performance impact of a geographically distributed control plane in Claudie?

 We have performed several tests and problems start to appear when the control nodes are about 600 km away.
 Although this is not an answer that fits all scenarios and should only be taken as a reference point.

-If you are interested in the tests we have run and a more detailed answer, you can read more at https://www.berops.com/evaluating-etcds-performance-in-multi-cloud/.
+If you are interested in the tests we have run and a more detailed answer, you can read more at [evaluating-etcds-performance-in-multi-cloud](https://www.berops.com/evaluating-etcds-performance-in-multi-cloud/).

 ### Does the cloud provider traffic egress bill represent a significant part on the overall running costs?